 How To Start STUDENT DATA TRACKING

-Many of my other amazing coworkers including, Kelly Phillips and Mary Bachelor, also have the goal that 80% of students will earn an 80% or higher, and they do track individual students progress on a data wall.
+A few of my other amazing coworkers have the goal that 80% of students will earn an 80% or higher but they do track individual student’s progress on a data wall.
 They are amazing!
-Many of these teachers have the student go put the sticker or symbol by their name after scoring an 80 or higher.
+Many of these teachers have the student put the sticker or symbol by their name after scoring an 80 or higher.

 I love this idea, it seems a little daunting to start.
 One of my personal “teacher goals” is to work on goal setting for both myself and my students.
 I can see how this could be easily integrated and enhance that!